How do Quantum Dots Work?

 emission wavelength is directly related to the size of the quantum dot; smaller dots emit light at shorter wavelengths (blue), while larger dots emit at longer wavelengths (red).

-Quantum dots have a broad range of applications due to their unique properties: Biomedical Imaging: Quantum dots are used as fluorescent markers in biological research, enabling high-resolution imaging of cells and tissues.
+Biomedical Imaging: Quantum dots are used as fluorescent markers in biological research, enabling high-resolution imaging of cells and tissues.

 Display Technology: QDs are employed in displays to produce more vibrant and accurate colors, as seen in QLED TVs.